Last updated: 9 June 2026

 4. Plan for the dividend tax rise

 From 6 April 2026, dividend tax rates increase by 2 percentage points.
 The basic rate moves from 8.75% to 10.75%, and the higher rate from 33.75% to 35.75%.
+The additional rate stays at 39.35%.
 The dividend allowance stays at just £500.
 If you hold dividend-paying shares or funds outside an ISA, moving them inside the wrapper before the deadline means future dividends are completely tax-free.

 5. Check your marriage allowance